dkolpakov2/kc-ldap-integration/README-Kafka.md

     }
 }
 -----------------------------------------------------------------
-✅ Output :    You'll get a file like schemas.json with contents:
+## Output :  get a file like schemas.json with contents:

         {
             "topic": "user.events",